kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 Attempts to resolve:
 1. Removed all the files that shouldn't be in the directory from running cubids-group
 2. Manually added "Name" back to dataset_description.json

+Upon [second](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation2/GRMPY-validation.csv) run of the validator, we found  errors:

+[ERROR CODE1 + Naming Issue]:
+[ERROR CODE55 + JSON file incorrectly formatted]:

+We were satisfied with curation in/on [APPROX LAST DATE OF CURATION].
+The last BIDS validator output is available [GITHUB URL TO VALIDATOR OUTPUT AT DATE OF COMMIT], after which data was checked into datalad and backed up to [CLUSTER/DIRECTORY].
+The datalad commit was [SHASUM of datalad commit].